 Questions:

-• What are some complicated use-cases for git rebase?
+- What are some complicated use-cases for

-• How do code reviews typically work on large open source projects?
+? - How do code reviews typically work on large open source projects?

-• What protocol does git use for remotes?
-Is a Github repository just a .git directory on a server, or is there more to it than that?
+- What protocol does git use for remotes?
+Is a Github repository just a

-• How do you actually set up an editor to work with git add -p?
+?
+Also, what are some unusual/useful flags for the aforementioned commands? - How do you actually set up an editor to work with

-• How does git store data internally?
+? - How does git store data internally?

 Projects:

-• Try to write a script that uses sockets/HTTPS/SSH to push code to a Github repo.
+- Try to write a script that uses sockets/HTTPS/SSH to push code to a Github repo.
 Don’t use any local git commands or APIs.

-• On your own repos, intentionally get yourself into source control messes that you have to figure your way out of.
+- On your own repos, intentionally get yourself into source control messes that you have to figure your way out of.

-• Submit more pull requests to big open source projects.
+- Submit more pull requests to big open source projects.

-• Read a ton of git man pages.
+- Read a ton of

-• Write a program from scratch that converts tarballs to .git directories.
+man pages. - Write a program from scratch that converts tarballs to .git directories.
 The .git directory would represent a repository with a single commit that adds all the files from the tarball.

 Machine Learning